 The development of these attributes are further embedded through our recognition system.

 Meeting the needs of our learners

-We have developed our own skills and knowledge based holistic curriculum: Academic, (based on the national curriculum) Engagement, Well- being and Skills for Life and place equal importance on learners developing their knowledge and skills from the Life Skills, Engagement and Well-being sections of the Holistic Curriculum as we do the Academic.
+We have developed our own holistic skills and knowledge based mastery curriculum: Academic, (based on the national curriculum) Engagement, Well- being and Skills for Life and place equal importance on learners developing their knowledge and skills from the Life Skills, Engagement and Well-being sections of the Holistic Curriculum as we do the Academic.
 This is because these are often prerequisites for academic achievement and have a lifelong impact.

 We are able to achieve this by ensuring that our:

 - Everyday practice stays true to our mission, ethos and values.